Focusing On Mental Health When You Feel Like A Failure at Everything

 Work is a significant part of many people's lives.
 Whether you enjoy working or would rather stay home, you may spend most of your days at work.
 If you feel unappreciated or unfulfilled at work, happiness can decrease, and work morale may be low.
 If these emotions impact your work quality or a failure occurs, your distress with the situation may increase.

-It can be common for some people to think of work as a part of their identity.
+It can be common for some people to think of work as a part of their identity or even as their whole world.
 When you meet someone new, they may ask about your job and what you enjoy.
-If your work is important to you, it can be helpful to know that it is only one part of who you are, and failure doesn't mean that every aspect of who you are is ruined.
+If your work is important to you, it can be helpful to know that it is only one part of who you are, and failure doesn’t mean that everything about you is ruined.
+And remember, even if you feel like you fall short on a particular task, failures are lessons learned.

 If you frequently experience feelings of defeat at work, you may assess your job satisfaction in general.
 Ask yourself: